chetannn/dsa-in-typescript/README.md

-# Implementing most of the DSA in typescript
+# Implementing most of the DSA in TypeScript

 ## Roadmap